MiguelRocha2001/SEC-HDSLedger-G04/README.md

 ## Introduction

-HDSLedger is a simplified permissioned (closed membership) blockchain system with high dependability guarantees.
+HDS Serenity Ledger is a simplified permissioned (closed membership) blockchain system with high dependability guarantees.
 It uses the Istanbul BFT consensus algorithm to ensure that all nodes run commands in the same order, achieving State Machine Replication (SMR) and guarantees that all nodes have the same state.
+Overall, the system allows the clients to perform crypto exchanges, as well as consulting their current account balance.

 ## Requirements

 - [Java 17](https://www.oracle.com/java/technologies/javase-jdk17-downloads.html) - Programming language;

-- [Maven 3.8](https://maven.apache.org/) - Build and dependency management tool;
+- [Maven 3.6](https://maven.apache.org/) - Build and dependency management tool;

 - [Python 3](https://www.python.org/downloads/) - Programming language;